-The Value of Vintage Clothing: Demystifying the Modern Cost of Vintage!
+The Value of Vintage Clothing: Demystifying the Modern Cost of Vintage by Sultry Vintage!

-I’m neither a fashion historian nor a fashion journalist rather I’m a real aficionado of vintage fashion with a proclivity for conducting extensive research on the topic of fashion from 1930s-1950s.
-So let’s just say I’m fashion journalist adjacent.
+I’m neither a fashion historian nor a fashion journalist rather I’m a real aficionado of vintage fashion with a proclivity for conducting extensive research on the topic of fashion from the 1930s to the 1950s.
+So let’s just say I’m a fashion journalist adjacent.
 Though I don’t think that I would ever introduce myself to someone using that description of what I do, what I would offer, without question, would be that I’m a very savvy vintage shopper, always on the hunt for yet another 1930s evening gown, a 1940s skirt suit or 1950s bolero and as I’m on a budget I leave no stone unturned to find vintage gems for a bargain.

 The Value of Vintage Clothing: Demystifying Modern Cost of Vintage!

 Now.
-When talking price and value of vintage fashion we’re comparing two totally different yet interlinked ideas.
+When talking price and value of vintage fashion we’re comparing two different yet interlinked ideas.

 QUALITY OVER QUANTITY